 Today was another great day.
-One thing that I started thinking about was all the tourists that are not smiling, complaining, and worried about details that matter (like if we are going to drive on road X coming back from the tour since there is traffic on it now).
+One thing that I started thinking about was all the tourists that were complaining, not smiling, and worried about details that don’t matter (like if we are going to drive on road X coming back from the tour since there is traffic on it now).
 I don’t think that I would like traveling if I let those things bother me.

 Today was a day involving a tour to Masada (a castle built by Herrod the Great before I was born), the Dead Sea, and Ein Gedi (a desert oasis).
 I think it is important that I answer your most pressing question first, the mud/zest in the Dead Sea is superior to the zest at South Mountain.
 The Dead Sea was really weird.
 The water is 33% salt and it actually felt oily because of the salt and mineral content.
 It was so dense that you could actually stand up in the water without kicking or treading water.
 The mud/zest supposedly has healing properties so we all zested up and got cured of all of our ailments.